 CU Boulder Tutoring Resources website

 No matter what you are studying or the college you are in, you can find additional tutoring services that can help you.
 Visit the CU Boulder tutoring resources website to learn about other options.
-Be aware that some services are specific to certain classes or departments or groups of students.
+Be aware some services are specific to certain classes, departments or groups of students.

-In case you missed it, here are some tips on maximizing your professor’s office hours, virtual or not.
+In case you missed it, here are some tips on maximizing your professor’s office hours.